 After enjoying success in debate and competitive speaking competitions at Chelsea High School, Brad Glazier decided he wanted to become a trial lawyer.
 He was awarded a college scholarship based on his success and was part of a team that won the National Forensics Association's National Championship Tournament each year he attended college.
 In law school, Mr. Glazier excelled in moot court, which involves presenting oral arguments to a panel of judges.
 After graduating from law school, he began a career that has focused on helping people who have been fired their jobs.

 A practicing lawyer for more than 30 years, Brad Glazier has presented dozens of cases to judges, juries and arbitrators.
 He is a frequent speaker at employment litigation seminars.
-He has made presentations for the Council on Education in Management, the Michigan Association for Justice and the Institute for Continuing Legal Education (ICLE), to name a few.
-He has been a contributing author to Michigan Chamber of Commerce publications and the quarterly newsletter published by the Litigation Section of the State Bar of Michigan.
+He has made presentations for the Council on Education in Management, the Michigan Association for Justice, and the Institute for Continuing Legal Education (ICLE), to name a few.

 In addition to representing clients as a trial lawyer, Mr. Glazier is also retained to resolve or help resolve disputes.
 He serves as a case evaluator in disputes before the Kent County Circuit Court and was appointed as a referee by the Michigan Department of Civil Rights.
 Mr. Glazier serves as a mediator who assists in negotiating case settlements.
 He is listed on the court-approved civil mediators roster for the Kent County Circuit Court and the United States District Court for the Western District of Michigan.
 Mr. Glazier has also served an arbitrator and was selected to be part of the national roster of neutral arbitrators maintained by the American Arbitration Association.

 Mr. Glazier has argued appeals of cases before the United States Court of Appeals for the Sixth Circuit and the Michigan Court of Appeals.
 He has also been admitted to practice in the United States Supreme Court and the United States Court of Appeals for the Ninth Circuit.
 Mr. Glazier has also taught aspiring lawyers law office management at Western Michigan University's Cooley Law School as an Adjunct Professor.
-He maintains a blog entitled "You're Fired" about Michigan employment law.
+Brad Glazier and Bos & Glazier attorney Rob Howard maintain a blog entitled "You're Fired" about Michigan employment law.

 Mr. Glazier is active in bar organizations.
-In 2004, Mr. Glazier was elected President of the Western Michigan Chapter of the Federal Bar Association and serves on the standing committee reviewing local rules for the same association.
-Mr. Glazier served on the council of the State Bar of Michigan's Labor and Employment Section.
-He served as a Trustee of the Grand Rapids Bar Association.
+In 2004, Mr. Glazier was elected President of the Western Michigan Chapter of the Federal Bar Association.
+Mr. Glazier served on the executive council of the State Bar of Michigan's Labor and Employment Section.
+He has served as a Trustee of the Grand Rapids Bar Association.
 He is a member and past chairperson of the Labor and Employment Section of the Grand Rapids Bar Association.